Use my project budget template for tracking expenses.

 To analyze cost on a more detailed level, go into the tab of the respective cost category and compare plan vs. actual values.
 This can be done on monthly or yearly basis.

-I absolutely recommend you watch the video before working with the template.
+I absolutely recommend you watch the video before working with the budget template.